 Research ethics board approval was obtained from our institution prior to initiation of this study (REB #330-2019).
-Forty-one patients diagnosed with UVF at our centre between 1988-2017 were identified and reviewed using a prospectively maintained urogenital fistula database.
+Forty-one patients diagnosed with UVF at our center from 1988-2017 were identified and reviewed using a prospectively maintained urogenital fistula database.
 No patients with UVF were excluded from this study.
-Pre-operatively all patients were evaluated with history, physical examination, vaginal speculum exam, and cystoscopy with urethroscopy.
+Preoperatively, all patients were evaluated with history, physical examination, vaginal speculum exam, and cystoscopy with urethroscopy.
 Diagnosis of UVF was made using urethroscopy or urethrogram to identify evidence of an abnormal connection between the urethra and vagina.
-Select patients had CT scan and MRI imaging to gain further information on diagnosis.
+Select patients had computed tomography (CT) scan and magnetic resonance imaging (MRI) to gain further information on diagnosis.
 Surgical management of UVF is described in the section below, with 19 patients having concurrent placement of a pubovaginal sling (PVS) with autologous rectus sheath.
-Post-surgical follow-up was designated at one month, three months, and then arranged on a patient-by-patient basis.
-Prospective data collection included patient baseline characteristics, fistula etiology, presenting symptoms, fistula size, surgical intervention, intra-operative complications, hospital length of stay, fistula recurrence, post-operative and one-year complications, and long-term follow-up, where available.
+Postsurgical followup was designated at one month, three months, and then arranged on a patient-by-patient basis.
+Prospective data collection included patient baseline characteristics, fistula etiology, presenting symptoms, fistula size, surgical intervention, intraoperative complications, hospital length of stay, fistula recurrence, postoperative and one-year complications, and long-term followup, where available.

-Results are presented to show differences between patients who had fascial slings, and those who did not.
+Results are presented to show differences between patients who had fascial slings and those who did not.
 Continuous, non-normally distributed data were presented as medians, with interquartile ranges (IQR).
-Complication rate was defined as a total of post-operative complications, long-term complications, and UVF recurrence.
+Complication rate was defined as a total of postoperative complications, long-term complications, and UVF recurrence.
 Descriptive statistics were used to compare the complication rates of patients who had a fascial sling placed at the time of UVF repair to those who did not.
-Descriptive statistics were also used to determine differences between patients who had a complication, and those who did not.
-Continuous data were analyzed using the Wilcoxon rank-sum test and categorical data were analyzed using the chi-square test, and the fisher exact test when expected cell counts were <5.
-All data analysis was performed using SAS University (SAS Institute Inc), with a p-value <0.05 considered a statistically significant difference.
+Descriptive statistics were also used to determine differences between patients who had a complication and those who did not.
+Continuous data were analyzed using the Wilcoxon rank-sum test and categorical data were analyzed using the Chi-squared test and the Fisher exact test when expected cell counts were <5.
+All data analysis was performed using SAS University (SAS Institute Inc.), with a p-value <0.05 considered a statistically significant difference.